jacquev6/LowVoltage/doc/user_guide.rst

 Credentials
 ===========

+.. _actions-vs-compounds:

 Actions vs. compounds
 =====================

 Actions: zero abstraction, total flexibility.

+Here are the available actions (@todo link).

 Compounds: some features disappear (BatchGet from several tables, return consumed capacity) but usage is simpler.

+Here are the available compounds (@todo link).

+Someday, maybe, an ORM-like?
+Even simpler than compounds, even less flexible.

 Builders (with proxies) for actions
 ===================================